Reminiscing On Femboy Sebastian

 Ximena Strohm, the best possible candidate for Athens Middle School since earlier today when I came up with the idea to get an interview.

-Eventually, I did muster up the courage.
+Eventually, I mustered up the courage.
 Yeah, I ran back into the pitch black corridor, and when the light came to me, the spiders were off, though my back still stings from banging it on the bottom of my desk.

 When I collected my nerves, I opened the file up.
 It was empty, save for one word.